 Some clients from minority backgrounds often report seeking help from support services (including mental health services) that unfortunately echo the bias & unconscious prejudice of that society as a whole.

-Over the past year I have had clients contact me facing issues with psychotherapists in Ireland.
+Over the past four years I have had numerous clients from different ethnic & cultural backgrounds contact me describing issues with support services in Ireland.
 Some of these issues include

 The repeated denial of the client’s experience as a person of color in an Irish context.